EshaRaicar/PokemonParadise/README.md

 # PokemonParadise
-An e-commerce website that sells Pokémon trading cards and miniatures.
+ - This is an e-commerce website that sells Pokémon trading cards and miniatures.
+ - The website is created using HTML, CSS & Javascript.

+An Image of the website :